awsdocs/aws-cost-management-user-guide/doc_source/manage-account-payment.md

 ## Enabling tax setting inheritance<a name="manage-account-tax-linked-accounts"></a>

 You can use your tax registration information with your linked accounts by enabling your **Tax Settings Inheritance**\.
 After you enable it, your tax registration information is added to your other AWS Organizations accounts, saving you the effort of registering redundant information\.
-Tax invoices are processed with the consistent tax information, and your usage from linked accounts will consolidate to a single tax invoice\.
+Tax invoices are processed with the consistent tax information, and your usage from member accounts will consolidate to a single tax invoice\.

+**Note**
+Tax inheritance settings are only available to accounts after a member account is added\.

 Tax registration information includes:
 + Business legal name